 Step 3: Select your streaming service

-Selection of your streaming service goes hand-in-hand with the selection of your streaming device.
+The selection of your streaming service goes hand-in-hand with the selection of your streaming device.
 Consider the content you want and the ecosystem you prefer, as well as TV and other technology requirements.

-Many cord-cutters ‘layer’ several streaming services together, so the interface of each service is important if you want to avoid jumping from environment to environment, for example from live TV to streaming videos.
+Many cord-cutters layer several streaming services together, so the interface of each service is important if you want to avoid jumping from environment to environment, for example, from live TV to streaming videos.

 Here’s a quick reference guide to top-rated streaming services.
 (Click on image for larger view)